 Annual cash incentive bonuses are contingent upon our achievement of certain operational and financial objectives.
 Each executive officer's target bonus amount is expressed as a percentage of the officer's base salary and is intended to be commensurate with the officer's position and responsibilities.
-Target bonuses for each officer were 35% of base salary for the year ended December 31, 2019 and were based entirely on the achievement of corporate objectives established by our Board.
+Target bonuses for each officer for the year ended December 31, 2020 were 50% of salary received for Mr. Onsi and 35% of salary received for Drs.
+Mirabelli and Sirard and Mr. Lawlor, and were based entirely on the achievement of corporate objectives established by our Board.
 The corporate objectives reflect the important, objective, and measurable clinical, business development, financial, research, intellectual property, and operational goals of our company.
-Based on the achievement of corporate objectives for 2019, the compensation committee determined that Christopher K. Mirabelli, Augustine Lawlor and Douglas E. Onsi were each entitled to a cash bonus equal to 100% of their target bonus amounts, representing a total of \$140,000 each that was paid in April 2020.
+Based on the achievement of all of the Board approved corporate objectives for 2020, along with the achievement of several important "stretch" objectives relating to financial, clinical and regulatory progress, the compensation committee determined that Christopher K. Mirabelli,